 This is an ideal place to learn more about the history, and stories, of Iceland.
 You’ll discover what influenced Iceland’s culture as it is today.
 This museum lets you explore the country’s culture from the medieval period to the present.
 Thousands of artifacts from different parts of the country are on display.
 Craftsmanship is also on view, including a door covered with medieval carvings—it’s stunning, as is the architecture of the building itself.

 The Icelandic Punk Museum

-Most of us know that Iceland has a great music scene, but did you know that the island had a well-known presence in the punk world as well?
-One of the lesser-known Reykjavik museums, the Icelandic Punk Museum sits in a tiny underground space downtown.
-(There truly is an Iceland museum for every interest!)
+Iceland is known for its exceptional music venues, and it also has a presence in the world of punk.
+One of the lesser-known Reykjavik museums, the Icelandic Punk Museum, sits in a tiny underground space downtown.

-The museum takes a look at the punk scene’s rise from the ‘70s through the ‘90s.
-The space is covered in posters, photos, guitars, and other hip-looking relics of the punk era.
-You’ll be able to take a look at historic concert footage from both international artists who paid a visit to Iceland and local Icelandic talents who became worldwide names.
-(Sigur Ros, anyone?)
-If you’re looking to fully immersive yourself in the world of punk, you can take a personal listen to Icelandic punk albums or try on some hardcore rock star jackets.
+The museum takes a look at the rise of punk music from the 1970’s through the 1990’s.
+The space is covered in posters, photos, guitars, and other hip-looking relics from the era.
+There’s historic concert footage from international artists who toured Iceland and local talent that became well-known.
+Listen to punk albums or try on rock-star jackets.
+Have a blast!